GDATASoftwareAG/vaas/Readme.md

     // Cancel the request after 10 seconds if no response is received let ct = CancellationToken::from_seconds(10);

-    //Authenticate and create VaaS instance
+    // Authenticate and create VaaS instance
     let authenticator = ClientCredentials::new(CLIENT_ID, CLIENT_SECRET);
     let vaas = Vaas::builder(authenticator).build()?.connect().await?;

-    // Create file we want to check let file = std::path::PathBuf::from("myfile");
+    // Open a file we want to check let file = std::path::PathBuf::from("myfile");

     // Ask VaaS for a verdict